eadf/esp8266_digoleserial/README.md

 This digole serial driver uses UART1, so it can only be attached to GPIO2.
 ![](doc/digole.png)

-As a demonstraton *user_main.c* runs a tachometer that displays the rpm on a 4*20 LCD with big digits (no WiFi).
+As a demonstraton *user_main.c* runs a tachometer that displays the frequency and rpm of GPIO0 on a 4*20 LCD with big digits.
+I intend to use this very close to a [VFD](http://en.wikipedia.org/wiki/Variable-frequency_drive) and stepping motors so WiFi is totally out of the question.

 ![](doc/20x4_lcd.png)